Eli-Levi/LoanCheap/README.md

 # LoanCheap
 ## _The source for the most affordable loans_

-LoanCHeap is a mobile app, for loans.
+LoanCheap is a mobile app, for loans.

 - Log in and find the best loan opportunities from the best banks
 - Send a request and the bank will call you